ignasiusadhitia/assignment-1/README.md

 - **Entry and Result Limit:** Entries and calculated results are restricted to 9,999,999,999.99 to prevent overflow and maintain precision.

 ## Developer Information

+- **Calculator Configuration:**
+  - `DECIMAL_PLACES`: Specifies the decimal places for result display.
+  - `MAX_DIGITS`: Defines the maximum number of digits allowed for entry.
+  - `MAX_VALUE`: Sets the maximum value for entries and results.

 - **Variables:**
   - `currentEntry`: Holds the current numeric entry.